Last Updated on May 12, 2022 by Learn Digital Marketing

 Solution?
 By that time, Login Radius had no online marketing department.
-I had no clue of SEO, PPC, Inbound marketing, or PR – But I knew there should be something which can trigger thousands of plugin downloads and its long-lasting integration into running web stores.
+I had no clue about SEO, PPC, Inbound marketing, or PR – But I knew there should be something that can trigger thousands of plugin downloads and its long-lasting integration into running web stores.
 We didn’t stop and researched, researched a lot.
 Nevertheless, we got the solution – improving online visibility with content and user experience optimization.
 I chose this as my profession (over development) and today I run a successful SEO consulting business.

-Is SEO career a good choice?
+Is an SEO career a good choice?

-Rand Fishkin dropped out of his college to join her mother helping her in running search consulting firm.
-Later on, they turned into software firm and today, we all see MOZ as a profitable brand.
+Rand Fishkin dropped out of his college to join her mother helping her in running a search consulting firm.
+Later on, they turned into a software firm and today, we all see MOZ as a profitable brand.
 Now Rand is on his next mission – building a new tool for influencer intelligence.

 Do you know Neil Patel?
 He is one of the top influencers on the Web and truly an inspiration.

 Following the success stories of these big names, if you are thinking of choosing SEO as your career option, you are not going in the wrong direction at all.
-Infect, SEO/SEM was ranked at the 9th spot in the LinkedIn’s top skills ranking data.
+Infect, SEO/SEM was ranked at the 9th spot in LinkedIn’s top skills ranking data.

 Olga Gabdulkhakova reached out to 14 SEO experts to know if SEO is a good career choice for newbies.
-I remember, she published this round-up post on Link Assistant Blog and my all-time favorite, Julie Joyce, was on the panel too.
+I remember, she published this round-up post on Link-Assistant Blog and my all-time favorite, Julie Joyce, was on the panel too.
 According to her, the industry is never boring and there is always something to learn.

 Inescapable Skills of an SEO:

-3) Grasp of Web Programming – You job is to rank websites, drive traffic and make search engines work for your business.
-With that being said, you are going to work on the website first to make it the powerhouse; powerhouse for real users and for search engine robots.
+3) Grasp of Web Programming – Your job is to rank websites, drive traffic and make search engines work for your business.
+With that being said, you are going to work on the website first to make it the powerhouse; a powerhouse for real users and for search engine robots.
 The top priorities of your job will be to play with the design, code, and displaying content (where does it convert the most?).